The 19th Annual Diabetes Ride

 The Idaho Arabian Breeders Association and Southwest Idaho Trail and Distance Riders joined efforts eighteen years ago to organize The Diabetes Ride.

 This unique event is a trail ride in the Eagle foothills attracting 200 – 350 riders every year.
 Riders can choose between a few trails that are on private property.
-For raising pledges you get to participate in the trail ride, get a shirt, and a great BBQ hosted by H&M Meats after the ride.
+Riders pay a $35 entrance fee that includes the trail ride and a great BBQ hosted by H&M Meats after the ride.
 Many riders choose to raise pledges rather than pay the entry fee to compete for prizes.
+All riders receive an official Diabetes Ride t-shirt.

 Proceeds from the event benefit Idaho Diabetes Youth Programs.
 Idaho Diabetes Youth Programs Inc. is a non-profit 501(c)(3) organization that sponsors camps and programs for local children and teens with type 1 diabetes.